The Negative Effects of Untreated Sleep Apnea

 When this occurs, it results in low blood oxygen levels and high blood carbon dioxide levels.
 Many people who are obese stop breathing altogether for short periods of time during sleep.
 In return, this places an extreme strain on the heart, which can lead to symptoms of heart failure.

-Sleep apnea can be treated to prevent many of the common comorbidities, so take charge and visit our office in Richmond, VA.
+Sleep apnea can be treated to prevent many of the common comorbidities, so take charge and visit our office.